Genetic Disorder Reference Sheet: Neurofibromatosis Type 1

 NF1 disorder’s cutaneous manifestations often increase over time, and the accumulated cosmetic burden may contribute to distress and depression (https://www.gimjournal.org/article/S1098-3600(21)01831-1/fulltext) in affected individuals.
 Oncology nurses can assess for psychosocial distress (https://www.apna.org/resources/apna-assessment-and-monitoring-toolkit/) and refer patients for counseling if indicated.

 Copyright © 2023 by the Oncology Nursing Society.
 User has permission to print one copy for personal or unit-based educational use.
-Contact pubpermissions@ons.org for quantity reprints.
+Contact pubpermissions@ons.org for quantity reprints or permission to adapt, excerpt, post online, or reuse ONS Voice content for any other purpose.